Miss Charm

 Miss Charm is an annual international beauty pageant organized by the Vietnam-based Miss Charm Organization with the mission of promoting culture, tourism and educational activities.

 Along with Miss Cosmo organized by UniMedia, Miss Charm is one of two international beauty pageants founded by a Vietnamese organisation.

-The current Miss Charm is Rashmita Rasindran from Malaysia, who was crowned on 21 December 2024 at Nguyễn Du Stadium in Hồ Chí Minh City, Vietnam.
+The current Miss Charm is Anna Blanco from Venezuela, who was crowned on 12 December 2025 at BHD Studio, Hồ Chí Minh City, Vietnam.

 History

-In 2019, Elite Vietnam owned by Thúy Nga, announced the first international beauty pageant founded by Vietnamese people is Miss Charm International.
-The first edition was scheduled to take place around 2019-2020, however, due to the impact of the COVID-19 pandemic, the contest was postponed indefinitely, until 2023, the contest held its first edition.
+In 2019, Elite Vietnam owned by Thúy Nga, announced Miss Charm International as the first Vietnamese international beauty pageant.
+The first edition was scheduled to take place around 2019-2020, however, due to the impact of the COVID-19 pandemic, the contest was postponed indefinitely.
+In 2023, the contest held its first edition.

-As of 2025, the contest has been held twice, with both having about 40 contestants from different countries and territories.

-In 2024 the contest was to be hosted in the United States, however, due to many contestants not being able to obtain a US-visa, the contest was moved back to Vietnam.
+In 2024, the contest was to be hosted in the United States, however, as many contestants were unable to obtain a US-visa, the contest was moved back to Vietnam.

+As of 2025, the contest has been held twice, each with about 40 contestants from different countries and territories.

+Crowns of Miss Charm

+The official crown of Miss Charm was made by Mexican jewelry designer, Ricardo Patraca, at an estimated cost of US$150,000.The crown is inspired by the bay leaf which is a symbol of victory and glory.
+The crown stands out in white and red tones, set with more than 6,000 precious stones, symbolizing love, emotion, courage and passion.
+This crown is also handcrafted from Mexican silver and finished with rhodium.
+The leaf image on the crown symbolizes the elements of purity, simplicity, freshness and vitality.